Białystok-Krywlany Airfield: History

-The selection of the area for a new airfield occurred on February 19, 1930, on the premises of the Provincial Committee LOPP on Warsaw Street.
+The selection of the area for a new airfield occurred on February 19, 1930, on the premises of the Provincial Committee of the Airborne and Antigas Defence League on Warszawska Street.
 A representative of the Department of Aerospace, Engineer Hennenberg, presented four alternatives for the location of the airfield, indicating the area situated between the property Dojlidy and forest west of the farm Krywlany.
 After three years of negotiations, a decision was made.
 In 1935, the first hangar facilities and buildings were built.
 The airfield served as a backup landing base for the fifth Aviation Regiment in Lida.
 Shortly before the outbreak of World War II, lighting was installed for night flights and construction started on a concrete runway.
-During World War II, the airport benefited from its use by the German Air Force.
+At the onset of World War II, air squadron of the Independent Operational Group Narew was based at the airport, engaging in air battles with the German Air Force.
+During the city's occupation, the airport was used by the Soviet, and then German occupation authorities.
+The 41st Fighter Aviation Regiment of the 9th Mixed Air Division stationed at the airfield.
+The Soviet authorities expanded and developed the infrastructure at the airport and around it.
+On January 8, 1940, regular passenger air connections on the route Moscow-Minsk-Białystok-Königsberg-Gdańsk-Berlin were launched.
+The flights were operated by the Soviet airline Aeroflot using Lisunov Li-2 aircraft and the German airline Deutsche Luft Hansa using Junkers Ju 52.
+Shortly before the Germans evacuation the city, they blew up the warehouses, workshops, fuel stations and hangars and finally, planes bombed the runway.

 Post-war activity 1945-onwards

-Shortly after the war, the Bialystok Branch of the LOT Polish Airlines was created.
+Shortly after the war, the Białystok Branch of the LOT Polish Airlines was created.
 On 30 April 1945, airlines began flying routes every week on Mondays, Wednesdays, and Fridays using Douglas DC-3 aircraft.
-The flight from Bialystok to Warsaw lasted 50 minutes and tickets cost 400 zł.
+The flight from Białystok to Warsaw lasted 50 minutes and tickets cost 400 zł.
 This service was quickly discontinued.
-Since that time the airport has not seen regular service, with only gliders utilizing the airport.
+Since that time the airfield has not seen regular service, with only gliders utilizing the grounds.
 During the mid-'80s border guards stationed helicopters and light aircraft at the airport, in addition to a helicopter ambulance.